 With that, let’s look at the core information set that every Requirements document should contain.

 Note that what follows is a view of the minimum information that any Requirements Document should cover.
 In that sense, yes, I provide you with a template.

 As with any template, chop and change to suit your specific team, system, technology, methodology, organisational requirements.

 Specifically, you can use this minimum information set to create a ‘reportable’ template for both Waterfall and Agile projects.

-This section is one of the first that you see in a Requirements Document template.
+This section is one of the first that you see in a product Requirements Document template.
 It explains what has changed between two versions of the document, and who has made these changes.